top of page

 Any designer product names, logos, brands, and other trademarks or images featured or referred to within couturepatternmuseum.com and/or on any social media forum are the property of their respective trademark holders.
 These trademark holders do not sponsor or endorse couturepatternmuseum.com or any of its products or comments.
 We declare no affiliation, sponsorship, or partnerships with any designer-registered trademarks. couturepatternmuseum.com operates independently as an educational museum website. couturepatternmuseum.com does not claim any right to any of the designer trademarks, logos, or brands referred to within this website.
 If you have any questions or concerns, please check out our Terms of Use or get in touch with us here.

-At the Couture Pattern Museum, we're dedicated to making our website easy to use for everyone, no matter their abilities or the device they're using.
-We aim to follow the best practices for web accessibility according to the Web Content Accessibility Guidelines (WCAG).
+Couture Pattern Museum Accessibility Statement: We aim to follow the best practices for web accessibility according to the Web Content Accessibility Guidelines (WCAG).
 We use the All in One Accessibility Pro tool from Skynet Technologies to help us achieve this.
-Our site is built to follow the WCAG guidelines from the World Wide Web Consortium (W3C), so it's accessible for people with disabilities, including vision impairments, cognitive disabilities, and more.
-If you come across any problems or have ideas on how we can improve, we'd love to hear from you.
 If you have any feedback or run into any issues, please get in touch with us through the Contact Us form.

 bottom of page